Division of Science, Mathematics, and Computing

 Areas of Study

-The Psychology Program provides focused opportunities of learning in the areas of abnormal psychology, cognitive psychology, developmental psychology, neuroscience, and social psychology.
+The program of study provides grounding in the areas of abnormal psychology, cognitive psychology, developmental psychology, neuroscience, and social psychology.
 It provides a thorough foundation in empirical methodology and analysis, and offers opportunities to participate in meaningful research and laboratory experiences.
-In brief, Cognitive Psychology

 Opportunities for Additional Learning

 Students are strongly encouraged to pursue opportunities for research or community-based practicum experiences that complement their regular course work and that connect academic learning with practical applications.
-The program offers independent laboratory courses in cognitive psychology, developmental psychology, social psychology, and neuroscience under the direction of program faculty that provide ideal opportunities for learning how to conduct research in psychology.
-In addition, opportunities to gain experiences in applied settings exist in local communities in the realms of abnormal, developmental, and cognitive psychology.
-Students are also encouraged to gain experience through summer research opportunities in the Bard Summer Research Institute, and to pursue opportunities for obtaining summer research positions at other academic centers.
-We strongly recommend that students especially interested in entering a doctoral program in the field consider pursuing additional research experiences (typically in a two- to three-year research assistantship) after graduating from Bard.
+The program offers advanced methodology courses in abnormal psychology, cognitive psychology, developmental psychology, social psychology, and neuroscience under the direction of program faculty who provide opportunities for learning how to conduct research in each subfield of psychology.
+In addition, opportunities exist in local communities for students to pursue interests in cognitive, abnormal, and developmental psychology.
+Students are also encouraged to gain experience through summer research opportunities in the Bard Summer Research Institute.
+Students have also been successful at obtaining summer research positions at major universities.

 Recent Senior Projects in Psychology

-The course descriptions are listed numerically, from introductory 100-level courses to 300-level Upper College courses and seminars.
+are listed numerically, from introductory 100-level courses to 300-level Upper College courses and seminars.